Samsonw1204/ARCFileConverter/README.txt

 4. Follow the on-screen prompts to convert your file.

 ## Requirements
-- Java Runtime Environment (if not bundled)
+- Java Runtime Environment (Bundled into program software)

 ## Notes
 - The program only supports `.xls` files (not `.xlsx`).